BleakNarratives/riffusion-live-wrapper/GOVERNANCE.md

 The core integration logic is proprietary.
 Specific adaptive algorithms and API wrapper implementation details are not open source.

 ## 2. Licensing Model: Evaluation License
-Anthropic is granted rights to evaluate and integrate this wrapper for internal use with Anthropic-owned platforms (Streaming Platform Live, Claude API, Claude Music Engine).
+Riffusion is granted rights to evaluate and integrate this wrapper for internal use with Riffusion-owned platforms (Streaming Platform Live, Riffusion API, Riffusion Music Engine).

 * **Usage:** Internal evaluation and integration only
 * **Source Code:** Core wrapper logic remains proprietary
-* **Integration:** Subject to standard Anthropic partnership agreements
+* **Integration:** Subject to standard Riffusion partnership agreements

 ## 3. Security and Data Flow Compliance (SAIF Adherence)

-This architecture is designed to comply with Anthropic's Secure AI Framework (SAIF).
+This architecture is designed to comply with Riffusion's Secure AI Framework (SAIF).

 ### a.
 API Gateway Pattern
-The wrapper acts as an authenticated gateway, sanitizing viewer inputs before they reach Claude/Claude Music Engine models.
+The wrapper acts as an authenticated gateway, sanitizing viewer inputs before they reach Riffusion/Riffusion Music Engine models.

 ### b.
 Data Isolation
 * **Stored Data:** No permanent storage of raw user performance data